Vyral/base-template/_posts/2019-01-22-thanking-you-for-an-amazing-year-with-our-referral-contest.md

 {% include youtube.html %}

 We at the Salas Team would like to thank you all for an amazing year; we wouldn’t be where we are without your support!
-To show our gratitude, we’d like to invite you to participate in our referral contest.
+In an effort to show our appreciation for your continued support and have a little fun at the same time, we’d like to invite you to participate in our referral contest.

 **From now until February 28, send us referrals for anyone who is looking to buy or sell a home in 2019.**